Wood species

 Uses of mulberry wood

-If it is large enough to make wide lumber, it can be used to make furniture or flooring.
-It is mainly used by carpenters and is not one of the species used in industry.
-Smaller wood can be used for bowls, with its beautiful colour and pleasing design.
-It is also used to make pens, pencils and jewellery boxes.
+If it is large enough to make flat sawn timber, it can be used to make furniture or flooring.
+It is mainly used by carpenters, not being one of the species used in industry.
+The smaller wood can be used to make bowls, as it has a beautiful color and pleasant pattern.
+It is also used to make pens, fountain pens and jewelry boxes.

-Thanks to increased outdoor resistance can be used to obtain support posts for gard or to make small fences for parks or protected green areas.
+Thanks to increased outdoor resistance can be used to make supporting pillars for gard or small fencing for parks or protected green areas.

-Dud has pleasantly aromatic wood and that is why it is used, like oak treethe manufacture of casks for ageing distillates - brandy, brandy, cognac, whisky.
-After ageing the distillate takes on a pleasant yellow colour, much appreciated by connoisseurs.
-The cask can be burnt, enriching the flavours.
+Dud has pleasantly flavored wood and that's why it is used, like oak treethe manufacture of casks for ageing distillates - brandy, cognac, cognac, whisky.
+After aging, the distillate takes on a pleasant yellow color, much appreciated by connoisseurs.
+The cask can be burned to enrich the flavors.

 Dud is among the best firewood because it gives off a lot of heat.
-It burns slowly, without much smoke (provided it is well dried) and gives heat for a long time.
+It burns slowly without much smoke (provided it is well dried) and gives heat for a long time.
 It is also an excellent source of charcoal.
-However, it should not be used in open fireplaces because it cracks and throws off sparks when burning.
+However, it should not be used in open fireplaces because it cracks and sparks when burning.

 old distillate

 I hope you find the information interesting.
-If you have any additions or personal experiences with mulberry wood, please leave them in the space below.
-The information will be added to the article and we will all benefit from a complete material.
+If you have any additions or personal experiences with mulberry wood, please leave them below in the space provided.
+The information will be added to the article and so we will all benefit from a complete material.

 About the author